puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/sudo.md

 # Sudo Logs

 Unix `SudoLogs` are the log files associated with sudo execution.
-Sudo ("super user do" or "substitute user") is used to run programs with elevated privileges.\
+Sudo ("super user do" or "substitute user") is used to run programs with elevated privileges.

-macOS `SudoLogs` are stored in the Unified Log files.\
-Linux `SudoLogs` are stored in the Systemd Journal files.\
-The log entries show evidence of commands executed with elevated privileges
+macOS `SudoLogs` are stored in the Unified Log files.<br /> Linux `SudoLogs` are stored in the Systemd Journal files.<br /> The log entries show evidence of commands executed with elevated privileges

 Other Parsers: